jameleu/rapiDB/README.md

 ## Challenges
 * Dependency Management: Dealing with vcpkg dependencies and configuring the toolchain properly was finicky, requiring knowledge of CMake flags and syntax.
 * Networking and Socket Programming: Had to learn how to configure sockets, bind to a port, listen for connections, and handle TCP communication.
 * Parser: Needed to figure out RESP.
 Also how to escape characters without adding excessive complexity.
-Did
+Did explicit enumerated size before each word with \r\n delimiters
 * Buffer Handling: Receiving data with recv required handling dynamic buffers and ensuring correct memory management, as it doesn’t add null terminators, which made string manipulation more difficult.
 * OOP, Concurrency and Thread Safety: Challenge was how to represent DB.
 Researched, and with OOP, can use singleton.
 Encountered issues with concurrency while using a Singleton pattern for managing the database.
 Locking mechanisms (e.g., shared and scoped locks) were needed to prevent data races and deadlocks.
 * Data Storage Design: Needed to represent single value and lists in DB.
 How to do that with static types in C++?
 Could either do polymorphism or Strategy Pattern, but both require too much coding and did not need flexibility for only 2 types of data.
 Just made two hash maps.